 Ełexiìtǫ ; Ehts’ǫǫ̀ / Connected ; Apart From Each Other

-– To follow traditional protocol of using every part of the animal; I use every part of the materials harvested.
-Nothing goes to waste and everything has a purpose.
+- To follow traditional protocol of using every part of the animal.
+Within my art I use every part of the materials harvested; nothing goes to waste and everything has a purpose.

-– To give offerings when taking anything from the land, and when visiting friends and family.
+- To give offerings when taking anything from the land, travelling, and when visiting friends and family.

-– Communication is key; especially at great distances from home or the people you love.
+- Communication is key; especially at great distances from home or from the people you love and care about.

-– Read and remember the stories and legends of the Tlicho people; this has been an influential factor for a lot of my work involving music, audio, digital, 3D, and XR.
+- Read and remember the stories and legends of the Dene people; this has been an influential factor for a lot of my work involving installation, sound, video, and 3D/VR/XR.

 - The focus of resonance and vibration for our songs; as we are mostly made up of water, the greater the vibration, the better the connection between us and the spirits of our ancestors.

-– I am not any less Indigenous because I am not fluent in my language; various life situations have made it difficult to learn and become immersed in my language.
-Learning the Tlicho dialect will be a journey for the rest of my life, and itʼs never too late to try and learn.
+- I am not any less Indigenous because I am not fluent in my language; various life situations have made it difficult to learn and become immersed in my language.
+Learning the Tlicho dialect will be a journey for the rest of my life, and it’s never too late to try and learn ones language.

 - Experimentation is essential for progress; bringing together many different mediums and technological approaches within my creations that are rooted in cultural, spiritual, and ceremonial practices.

-– Work hard and respect each other; My parents had always placed an emphasis on work ethic and respect for my brother and I growing up.
+- Work hard and respect each other; growing up my parents had always placed an emphasis on work ethic and mutual respect for people.

 **Share what you have.